Usf132/SignLens/README.md

 ---

-## 🎥 Demo / Screenshots

-> Add your demo GIF, application screenshots, or a short demo video here.

----

 ## 🧭 The Journey

 **We started with YOLO.** Our first attempt treated sign recognition as direct object detection: point YOLO at a hand and have it output the letter.